A great gathering of skiers, enormous amounts of food, awards and prizes.

 The Payaken-what?
 The word P’ayakenstut comes from the Squamish Nation … a place to train oneself physically … and is often referred as the “Payak” race.
 It is now a world class cross country ski event at Whistler Olympic Park in the Callaghan Valley, site of the 2010 Winter Olympics, and a qualifier for the prestigious American Beirkebeiner in Wisconsin.
 Intermediate and advanced level skiers will love the beautiful mountainous terrain, with various loppet distances for adults and teens, and a fun ski tournament for kids.

-This event is organized collaboratively through several clubs between Vancouver and Whistler, and our members participate as race organizers, volunteers and of course, skiers.
+This event is organized collaboratively by several clubs between Vancouver and Pemberton, forming Callaghan Valley Cross Country (CVXC) and our members participate as race organizers, volunteers and of course, skiers.
 We encourage all members to be involved, so sign up early as a volunteer or racer for early bird pricing and fun volunteer opportunities.
 See the official Payak website here www.payak.ca